-The sixth podcast in this series examines the law of demand.
+The sixth episode of the Economic Lowdown Podcast Series examines the law of demand.
 Those who love candy bars will find this lesson especially easy to digest.
 A demand curve is simply defined, as are the sorts of changes that might affect that curve—all in less than seven minutes.

 Watch the video version of this podcast.

 Today I'm talking about the economic concept of demand.

 Economists define demand as the quantity of a good or service that buyers are willing and able to buy at all possible prices during a certain time period.
 Notice that there are two components to demand: willingness to purchase and ability to pay.
 I might be willing to buy a new Corvette, but if I do not have the ability to pay for it, it can't really be called demand.
 Likewise, if I had the ability to pay for a Corvette, but not the willingness to buy it, it can't be called demand.
 I'm simply not in the market for Corvettes.

 Understanding demand provides some insight into the behavior of buyers.
 For example, if the price of chocolate bars was 50 cents each, I would buy two chocolate bars.
 If the price of chocolate bars was 25 cents each, I would likely buy more than two-perhaps three bars.
 If the price of chocolate bars was 1 dollar per bar, I would likely buy fewer bars-perhaps only one.
 The behavior I just described is called the law of demand by economists.

 Simply stated, the law of demand says that as the price of a good increases, the quantity of that good or service demanded decreases.
 Likewise, as the price of a good or service decreases, the quantity of that good or service demanded increases.
 Notice that we include only two variables-price and quantity.
 That's all that the law of demand does: It states how a change in the price

 of a good or service affects the quantity demanded